 I was compensated with free craft supplies for this project.
 All opinions expressed are my own.

-This is what happens after I distressed the first coat of paint.
 I would repeat this process with a variety of colors.
 (Paint.
 Dab off with wet cloth.
 REPEAT).

-Here is one option.
-Plain labels…with my own handwriting.
-Along with a wooden “HERBS” sign during the event itself, which was assembled in the unfinished wood section of Michaels (my favorite aisle of the entire store).
+I glued on a wooden “HERBS” sign during the event itself, which was assembled in the unfinished wood section of Michaels (my favorite aisle of the entire store).